anoban/images/README.md

 ### _Usage:_
 --------

 Only the class `canvas` provides predefined image transformations routines.
 Other classes (`bitmap`, `png` & `ico`) suport reading, encoding, parsing, decoding and serializing their respective file formats.
-But these classes do provide a converting constructor to class `canvas` which can be used to manipulate these images (internally, the converting constructor will create a `bitmap` from these types whcih is the base class for class `canvas`).
+These classes do provide a converting constructor to class `canvas` which can be used to manipulate these images (internally, the converting constructor will create a `bitmap` from these types which is the base class for class `canvas`).

 ```C++
 #include <canvas> // a class that uses the bitmap class as base